cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

     +  ENTRYPOINT [ "cosmovisor" ]
     ```

-When you put it all together, you get:
+When you put all this together, you get:

 ```Dockerfile [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration-prod/prod-sim/Dockerfile-cosmovisor-alpine]
 FROM --platform=linux golang:1.18.7-alpine AS builder